verbb/scheduler/README.md

 * * * * * /var/www/my-awesome-site/craft/app/etc/console/yiic Scheduler
 ```

 What that command does is check if there are any Jobs to run and then run them if there are.
+It also outputs what it is doing every time it runs, if you don’t want this emailed to you when using cron, then simply append `>/dev/null 2>&1` to the command.

 # History